TurboGears/tg2docs/docs/turbogears/caching.rst

 TurboGears comes with application-level caching middleware enabled by default in QuickStarted projects.
-The middleware, `Beaker <http://beaker.groovie.org>`_ is the same package which provides Session storage for QuickStarted projects.
-Beaker is the cache framework used by TurboGears |version|.
+The middleware, `Beaker <http://beaker.groovie.org>`_, is the cache framework used by TurboGears |version|.
+Beaker also underlies TurboGears session support, but current quickstarted projects store session data in signed cookies by default instead of one of the cache backends below.

 Beaker supports a variety of backends which can be used for cache or session storage: